CPunch/openpunk/content/journal/gopenfusion/index.md

 }
 ```

 If you forgot, the FusionFall client sends this raw structure over-the-wire (albeit xor'd and with some minor byte swapping), but the data on the wire after 'decrypting' the packet body is this raw structure.
-We can grab the alignments of each struct member by writing a small C program to compute and output the member offsets (abusing the offsetof() macro), and end up with this:
+The structures are also packed in a very specific way.
+Each member is aligned to a 4 byte memory alignment.
+We can grab the alignments of each struct member by writing a small C program to compute and output the member offsets (abusing the `offsetof()` macro, and the `pack` preprocessor), and end up with this:

 ```C
 #include <stdio.h>